rharel/webext-private-bookmarks/sources/README.md

 There are several cases that induce a locking implicitly:
  * When the front folder is deleted unexpectedly.
  * When the extension's privacy context setting is set to "private" and the user exits private browsing.
 A private browsing "exit" is when the last private window is closed.
- * Ideally, we would like to implicitly-lock when the extension is suspended, but that requires the `browser.runtime.onSuspend` event to be implemented in Firefox, which is not the case at the time of writing.
+ * Ideally, we would like to implicitly-lock when the extension is suspended, but Firefox is missing some functionality for that at this time.
+Therefore, if the browser is closed while private bookmarks are unlocked, the next time it is opened we make sure to delete the leftover front immediately.

 ## License